neat/adaptive/core

 RNG_SPREAD_MULTIPLIER

-Random range multiplier for signed deltas.
+Random range multiplier used when computing signed self-adaptation perturbation deltas.

 SLOPE_BOOST_MULTIPLIER

-Slope boost multiplier for adaptive increase factor.
+Slope boost multiplier applied to the adaptive increase factor under improving fitness trends.

 SLOPE_NORMALIZE_CLAMP